vitch/nakeditchyfeet/src/content/travel-tips/myanmar/getting-a-visa/myanmar-visa.md

 Our decision to [visit Myanmar](/blog/2013-05-15/burma-into-the-south/) was a bit last minute and we were already in Thailand so we needed to get our hands on a Myanmar visa whilst in Bangkok.
 This turned out to be pretty easy but we did have to do a bit of searching around to find out how to get to the embassy and what we needed to bring.
 Hopefully the information below will help others out...

-The {{ "Myanmar Embassy"|geoLink(0,0)|raw }} is in the Silom district of Bangkok (just down the road from the [robot building](#)).
-It is between two stations on the MRT (skytrain): Chong Nonsi (S3) and Surasak (S4) - Surasak is marginally closer.
+The {{ "Myanmar Embassy"|geoLink(13.72077,100.52449)|raw }} is in the Silom district of Bangkok (just down the road from the [robot building](http://www.flickr.com/photos/vitch/8709491872/in/set-72157633405886159)).
+It is between two stations on the MRT (skytrain): Chong Nonsi (S3) and Surasak (S5) - Surasak is marginally closer.
 The embassy is open on weekdays from 11:00 - 13:00 for applying and dropping off your passport and from 15:00 - 17:00 for collecting your passport with it's shiny new visa.

 To submit your visa application you need 5 things: